#103 - Residential Fire Sprinkler Systems: Guide to Installing Home Fire Sprinklers (Part 3)

 Which type of pipe should be used?

 It depends.
 Sometimes a combination of metal and thermoplastic pipes is used in unfinished basements, connecting to a network of CPVC pipes that run throughout the rest of the house.
-In certain cases, like a retrofit of an existing house where pipe needs to be exposed and run up through a closet, a contractor may use a section of metallic pipe joined to CPVC within the walls, for aesthetic reasons or if local authorities require the pipe to be able to withstand higher temperatures.
+In certain cases, like a retrofit of an existing house where pipe needs to be exposed and run up through a closet, a contractor may use a section of metallic pipe joined to CPVC within the walls, if local authorities require the pipe to be able to withstand exposure to fire.

 Special considerations for fire sprinkler pipe